Welcome! We are going to set off on a journey to understand each commandment of the salvation covenant.

 The more obedient we are the more faithful we become.
 The more we rebel against His word the more unfaithful we become.

 They refuse to take correction and they do not know the way of the Lord because they lack faith.
 Simply put they do not trust in God or His word even though they might believe He exists.

 It can be hard for us to comprehend that God knows what brings us joy and fulfillment more than we know what will bring us joy and fulfillment especially inside of the understanding that we are to “deny ourselves.”
 However, this is exactly what we are called to do and must do and it takes quite the measure of faith to accomplish this.

 The question becomes do we trust the word of God or rather do we trust in the authority of the deceptive word of men or the authority of our own flesh telling us what to do.

 We can see a warning to this effect in Jeremiah 7:3-4: “Thus says the Lord of hosts, the God of Israel, ‘Amend your ways and your deeds, and I will let you dwell in this place.
 Do not trust in deceptive words….’”

 It is a pure pleasure being able to see God for who He is, according to His Word.
 It is wonderful to trust ourselves into His care, knowing that one day, we will be standing in His presence.
-We will not be only a servant to our king and deliverer, but also His faithful friend.
+We will not be only a servant to our king and deliverer, but, when we truly get to know Him, His faithful friend.